Sociology of gender: Masculinity

 Masculinity is a performed gender identity.
-Contrary to popular perception, it is not the same as sex or sexual orientation.
+It is not the same as male sex or related to any specific sexual orientation.
 The contents and practices of masculinity are socially constructed and reproduced through daily interaction, especially on a more micro scale.
 Theorists West & Zimmerman emphasized that gender is maintained through accountability.
 Men are expected to perform masculinity to the point that it is naturalized.
 Thus, a man's status depends on his performance.
 It is important to note, however, that masculinity can be performed by any sex.

 The dominant form of masculinity in a society is known as hegemonic masculinity.
 Men are constantly performing this to prove their status as men.
 It is not really possible to reach it, especially as peers are in constant surveillance of each other, looking for flaws in their performance.
 Hegemonic masculinity is constructed in opposition to femininity and is dominant to all other gender identities (including alternative masculinities).
 Men are socialized from birth to perform it, especially through behavior and symbolism.
 One of the prominent behaviors is aggression in order to protect one's reputation.
 An example of symbols used would be clothing.

 Sociologist Michael Kimmel describes three cultures that support masculinity (especially in young men) in his 2008 book, Guyland: